-Building should be used as a family home instead of flats.
-Unsuitable tenants would create an 'unapproachable ghetto'.
-Consideration: The Principle of Development The site is located within the development boundary of a Principal Town as identified within the adopted Local Plan.
+The Principle of Development The site is located within the development boundary of a Principal Town as identified within the adopted Local Plan.
 Policy SP4 states that within Burnley, development of an appropriate scale will be supported.
-This is an application to re-use dwellings as dwellings once more, and the scale of the development remains consistent with the scale of development in what is primarily a residential area.
-Main Issues - Design and appearance - Impact upon residential amenity - Refuse storage - Parking Design and Appearance Given that external alterations are limited to a single new window opening on the ground floor, I consider the proposal to accord with SP5 in terms of appearance.
-See HS4 for consideration of amenity of neighbouring occupants.
-Policy HS4 requires that new housing development: - a.
+This is an application to re-use dwellings as dwellings once more, and it is considered that the scale of the development remains consistent with the scale of development in what is primarily a residential area.
+Main Issues - Design and appearance - Impact upon residential amenity - Refuse storage - Parking Design and Appearance Given that external alterations are limited to a single new window opening on the ground floor, it is considered that the proposal is in accordance with SP5 in terms of appearance.
+HS4 (with re-iteration in the SPD) requires that new housing development: - a.
 Provides private and functional outdoor space for occupants.
 None is provided, but none can be provided in this location as no external space exists within the curtilage.
-If the principle of the development is accepted, then one must accept that no external space is provided. - b.
+If the principle of the development is accepted, then it can be accepted that no external space is provided.
+Note that this is contrary to guidance contained within the SPD. - b.
 Be well laid out to ensure habitable rooms have adequate levels of daylight.
 In this instance each flat has a single bedroom and a kitchen/living area, and all rooms bar bathrooms and toilets have at least one window.
 The existing window in what will become the living room of flat one is small, however the front door will open directly into this room and it is assumed that this door will be glazed to provide additional daylight.
 Existing fenestration is re-used.
-The flats accord with NDSS minimum space standards for single bedroom dwellings. - c.
+The flats accord with Nationally Described Space Standards minimum space standards for single bedroom dwellings. - c.
 Provide appropriate levels of privacy and outlook for occupants and existing adjacent residents.
 Given that the building was designed as two dwellings, and one assumes used as such for the majority its life, it is difficult to argue that HS4 visibility distances between habitable room windows should apply rigidly in this instance.
-To front (east) - habitable room windows faces the highway directly and the front elevation of dwellings on the opposite side of the street at approx. 18.0m.
-On balance acceptable given the juxtaposition of existing housing stock in the area.
-To side (north) - habitable room windows face the back alley directly and the rear elevation of a terrace of houses at approx. 7.5m.
+To the front (east) - habitable room windows face the highway directly and the front elevation of dwellings on the opposite side of the street at approx. 18.0m.
+On balance considered acceptable given the juxtaposition of existing housing stock in the area.
+To the side (north) - habitable room windows face the back alley directly and the rear elevation of a terrace of houses at approx. 7.5m.
 The only proposed new window is the kitchen window in Flat 1 and this is proposed to be obscure glazed, so no additional detriment to residential amenity likely if the principle of re-use as dwellings is accepted.
-To side (north east) - blank elevation.
+To the side (north east) - blank elevation.
 No conflict.
-To side (south) - blank elevation.
+To the side (south) - blank elevation.
 No conflict.
-Despite not achieving the 20.0m minimum distances between habitable room windows required by HS4.3.c, on balance acceptable given the fait accompli.
+Despite not achieving the 20.0m minimum distances between habitable room windows required by HS4.3.c, on balance the development is considered acceptable given that the street layout and juxtaposition of buildings is long-established, and that what is proposed is representative of what commonly exists in such circumstances.
+Whilst it is both straightforward and reasonable to expect a 20.0m minimum distance between habitable room windows on new-build housing schemes, on balance it isn't practical to do so in this instance.
 Impact upon Residential Amenity HS4 distances are discussed above.